 Range trading is not reserved for the Wild West of the markets, but it is certainly beneficial when a market lacks direction.
 The most important key to range trading is to find support and resistance to define the range.
 As with any trading strategy, this technique too requires strategic management of risk in the event of a breakout.
 Range trading strategy is one of the most effective trading strategies associated with Forex trading.
-In the absence of a trend, or a direction in the markets. you too can carve your own path to prosperity using range trading strategy.
+In the absence of a trend or a direction in the markets. you, too, can carve your own path to prosperity using a range trading strategy.
 Let’s learn more about this innovative range trading strategy.

 Range Trading Strategies:

-The first step of range trading strategy is to find the range.
-Forces of supply and demand can impact prices in the forex market and this is where support and resistance enter the equation.
+The first step of the range trading strategy is to find the range.
+Forces of supply and demand can impact prices in the forex market, and this is where support and resistance enter the equation.
 Helping traders locate levels in which a supply and/or demand in a given currency pair may transform once lines have been crossed.
 Supply is the amount available at a certain price, while demand is the amount required or wanted at a specific price.
-Prices of a product or instrument can have a massive impact on the amount demanded by the marketplace or the supply that one can get.
-When price increases, seller’s willingness to offload the product will also rise, illustrated by the supply curve which shows how additional units become available as prices increase.
+The prices of a product or instrument can have a massive impact on the amount demanded by the marketplace or the supply that one can get.
+When price increases, the seller’s willingness to offload the product will also rise, illustrated by the supply curve, which shows how additional units become available as prices increase.

-On the other side of the divide, buyers will demand more at prices which are lower and as price rises, demand falls as can be seen in the demand curve below:
+On the other side of the divide, buyers will demand more at prices that are lower, and as price rises, demand falls, as can be seen in the demand curve below:

 Traders need to be clear whether the trading environment will stay the same or change, influencing whether you trade for a range or a breakout.